jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

+Here's the same OCaml code, but in the Reason syntax.

 The point is, underneath, it is the same language and same semantics.
 So I'll use both Reason and OCaml interchangeably in this presentation, depending on what fits the context better.

 :::